ringcentral/engage-digital-api-docs/docs/interactions/web-messaging/source.md

 * in a 35x35px circle in the chat window header
 * in a 24x24px circle in the chat window conversation on the left of the last message of every block of agent messages
-* in a 35x35px circle in RingCentral Engage
+* in a 35x35px circle in RingCentral RingCX

 We recommend a 100x100px image that fits being displayed rounded, to support high DPI screens.

-When no avatar is configured in the source, in the chat window, there is no avatar and in RingCentral Engage, a stylized avatar is used like any other identity without avatar.
+When no avatar is configured in the source, in the chat window, there is no avatar and in RingCentral RingCX, a stylized avatar is used like any other identity without avatar.

 ## Sender Name